Influenza (flu) and pregnancy

 What is the flu?

-Influenza (also called flu) is a serious disease.
+Influenza (also called flu) is a virus that can cause serious illness.
 It’s more than just a runny nose and sore throat.
-The flu can make you very sick, and it can be especially harmful if you get it during and right after pregnancy.
+The flu can make you very sick, and it can be especially harmful if you get it during or right after pregnancy.

 How does the flu spread?